algolucky/docs/docs/get-details/dapps/avm/teal/opcodes.md

 - Stack: ..., A: uint64 &rarr; ...
 - immediately fail unless A is a non-zero number
 - Availability: v3

+## bury n

+- Opcode: 0x45 {uint8 depth}
+- Stack: ..., A &rarr; ...
+- replace the Nth value from the top of the stack with A. bury 0 fails.
+- Availability: v8

+## popn n

+- Opcode: 0x46 {uint8 stack depth}
+- Stack: ..., [N items] &rarr; ...
+- remove N values from the top of the stack
+- Availability: v8

+## dupn n

+- Opcode: 0x47 {uint8 copy count}
+- Stack: ..., A &rarr; ..., A, [N copies of A]
+- duplicate A, N times
+- Availability: v8

 ## pop